darrenjw/scala-course/Setup.md

 *This step requires root/administrator access to your laptop, so if you don't have this, you will need help from your system administrator*

 Versions of Scala prior to 2.12.x worked with Java 6 and Java 7, but the 2.12.x Scala releases require Java 8, as Java 8 introduced a number of features which make it a better target for Scala compilation.
 I will be using Scala 2.12.1 in the course, so Java 8 is required.
+A more recent version of Java should also be fine.

 If you are running a Linux (or similar) system, you may prefer to use the [OpenJDK](http://openjdk.java.net/) rather than Oracle's Java.
 This is fine.
 On Debian-based Linux systems (including Ubuntu), this should be as simple as:
 ```bash
 sudo apt-get update
 sudo apt-get -y install openjdk-8-jdk
 ```
 It should be something similar on other Linux systems.
-For other OS's, you may want to search the Internet for the best way to install Java on your system.
-You should install the full Java development kit (JDK), and not just the runtime engine (JRE).
+For other OS's, you may want to search the Internet for the best way to install Java on your system. **You should install the full Java development kit (JDK)**, and not just the runtime engine (JRE).
 If in doubt, try the Oracle Java JDK download page: http://www.oracle.com/technetwork/java/javase/downloads

 To check whether you have Java installed correctly, type `java -version` into a terminal window.
 If you get a version number of the form 1.8.x you should be fine.